AscendingPassage.com HOME PAGE.

 ribbon.
 And here, more than elsewhere, the sight of this sovereign

-desert rising up before us is startling and thrilling, so high up it
+desert rising up before us is startling and thrilling.
+So high it

 seems, and we so low in the Edenlike valley shaded by the palms.
 With